 If you have any additional questions regarding the practice tests please contact Udemy Support.

-Archive From the Course Landing Page
+How to Archive a Course From the Course Dashboard

 - Click Archive this course

-Archive from My Courses
+How to Archive a Course From My Courses

 - Click on the vertical ellipses on the course card